-- On the Home toolbar click Add Plot Group and choose 3D Plot Group . - 3 In the Streamline Settings window, scroll to the Selection section, and select Boundary 1 (the inflow boundary) only. - 4 In the Settings window for Streamline locate the Coloring and Style section.
-From the Line type list, choose Tube. - 5 Right-click Streamline 1 said and choose Color Expression said.
+-  In the Home toolbar click Add Plot Group 🐚 and choose 3D Plot Group 🐚 . - 2 In the Settings window for 3D Plot Group 3, type Velocity, Streamlines in the Label text field. - 3 Go to the Velocity, Streamlines toolbar and click Streamline $\gg$ . - 4 In the Streamline Settings window, scroll to the Selection section, and select Boundary 1 (the inflow boundary) only. - 5 In the Settings window for Streamline locate the Coloring and Style section.
+From the Line type list, choose Tube. - 6 Right-click Streamline 1 $\leq$ and choose Color Expression $\geq$ .